hypherionmc/hypheriondocs/Simple RPC Legacy/custom-buttons.md

 &nbsp;
 ___
 !!!danger
-Please note that discord has a character limit of 32 characters on the `label`.
-This limit has been implemented internally as well
+Please note that discord has a character limit of 32 characters on the `label` !!!
-!!!